MaxMLang/pytector/README.md

 ![Issues](https://img.shields.io/github/issues/MaxMLang/pytector)
 ![Pull Requests](https://img.shields.io/github/issues-pr/MaxMLang/pytector)

 **Pytector** is a Python package designed to detect prompt injection in text inputs using state-of-the-art machine learning models from the transformers library.
 Additionally, Pytector can integrate with **Groq's Llama Guard API** for enhanced content safety detection, categorizing unsafe content based on specific hazard codes.
+Pytector prioritises ease of use over bullet proof prompt injection.
+The primary goal was to create an easy-to-use framework that could be used by developers to launch web applications for demos and small-scale deployments while yet ensuring minimaml prompt injection protection.
+For reliable and self-hardening prompt injection [rebuff](https://github.com/protectai/rebuff) seems like a promising alternative.

 ## Disclaimer
  Pytector is still a prototype and cannot provide 100% protection against prompt injection attacks!

 ---